 In principle our methods can be applied to any family of proteins or any disease (target and disease agnostic).
 However, over the years a key expertise in certain niches was developed.
 For protein families this expertise includes G Protein-Coupled Receptors (GPCRs) and kinases, and for disease areas this is mainly in the context of cancer research.
-For more information and a better understanding, why don’t you explore one of the more detailed pages listed below.
+For more information and a better understanding, why don’t you explore one of the more detailed pages listed under the research projects.
 Some typical techniques that are under extensive investigation are proteochemometrics in the case of statistical modeling and free energy perturbation in the case of molecular modeling.

 - van Westen, Gerard JP; Wegner, Jörg K; IJzerman, Adriaan P; van Vlijmen, Herman WT; Bender, A; Proteochemometric modeling as a tool to design selective compounds and for extrapolating to novel targets,MedChemComm, 2, 1, 16-30, 2011

 - van Westen, Gerard JP; Hendriks, Alwin; Wegner, Jörg K; IJzerman, Adriaan P; van Vlijmen, Herman WT; Bender, Andreas; Significantly improved HIV inhibitor efficacy prediction employing proteochemometric models generated from antivirogram data,PLoS computational biology, 9 ,2, e1002899, 2013